bcgov/digital-toolkit/_guides/github/conflict-of-interest.md

 title: Conflict of Interest, Privacy & IP
 guide: BC Policy Framework for GitHub
 subsection: Employee Guide
+description: Conflict of interest documentation (when using GitHub)
 ---

 ### Conflict of Interest